suvrat4/SQL/README.md

 * To perform INNER JOIN there should be a common column in joining tables and name of the common column need not to be same.
 * To perform INNER JOIN parent/child relatioship between the tables is not mandatory.
 * INNER JOIN is most commonly used join in real time.

+--Syntax: SELECT <collist> FROM
+  Table1, Table2, Tablen..
+  WHERE <join condition>
+  AND < filter condition> ;

+  ##### Guidelines:

+When writing a SELECT statement that join tables, precede the column name with table name or the table alias for faster access to avoid ambiguity.